hexagoncircle/ryan-mulligan-dev/src/blog/sticky-header-scroll-shadow.md

 {% codepen "https://codepen.io/hexagoncircle/pen/qBMeWqo", "result", "400" %}

 An element that I've decided to call an "intercept"—naming is hard and this felt right—is created and inserted above the header component at the top of the page.
 The [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is being used to observe when the intercept is no longer visible in the viewport, which happens as soon as the page scrolls.
-In the demo's JS tab, we find a new `IntersectionObserver` that observes the intercept element.
+In the demo's JS tab, we find a new `IntersectionObserver` that watches the intercept element.
 When the element is _not_ intersecting, meaning that it is no longer visible in the viewport, a class is applied to the page header.

 ```js
 const observer = new IntersectionObserver(([entry]) => {